Types of Parties:

 A: Events that occur during “high-risk” times are eligible for grants.
-This includes Thursday, Friday, and Saturday nights, usually after 7 or 8 pm.
+This includes Thursday, Friday, and Saturday nights, usually after 8 pm.
 Some exceptions to this rule are the night before a holiday and special events, such as Harvard-Yale tailgates and nights before house formals.
 We generally do not fund events that occur during reading period and finals when houses do not allow for parties to be registered or when university is closed (thanksgiving weekend, j-term, spring break, and summer) – the committee cannot meet during these times and, therefore, cannot review applications.

 Location, Registration, and Partnering with Other Organizations: